sara167/cv/index.md

 **Future Education Digital Challenge Participant** @ [Expo 2020 Italy Pavilion](https://www.italyexpo2020.it/en/the-project/the-italy-pavilion/)  *(Nov 2021)*
 - Participated with team members from Italy and UAE to solve global educational challenges in a 4-week online challenge-based program.
 - Achieved the top 10 position out of 60 teams.

+[NYUAD](https://nyuad.nyu.edu/en/) **Hackathon for Social Good In The Arab World 2020 Participant**			*(May 2020)*
+-	Our team developed a website using WordPress to sell the work done by people who work on handmade crafts, teach others through courses, and propose initiatives.
+-	Worked on the English version of the logo using blender and provided the content for the website.

 ```markdown
 Syntax highlighted code block